 My Image

 Jarvis’ efforts as a community organizer crescendo in “Mother's Friendship Day" which united the parent’s of soldiers from both sides of the American Civil War.
 Despite threats of violence, Jarvis successfully staged the first event in 1868 sharing a message of unity and reconciliation.
 The band played “Dixie” and “The Star Spangled Banner,” but parents from both the North and South united in "Auld Lang Syne.”

-Ann Jarvis died on May 9, 1905, and on the first anniversary of her death a plan for a memorial service was laid forth.
+Ann Jarvis died on 9 May 1905, and on the first anniversary of her death a plan for a memorial service was laid forth.
 The first Official Mother’s Day service was held at the Andrews Methodist Episcopal Church in Grafton, West Virginia on May 10, 1908.
 Anna, her daughter, sent along 500 white carnations to the church.
-The telegram read:
+A telegram read:

 Carnations are the white and pinks of humanity, whose petals neither fail nor drop in death, but it’s not their scent that gives them life, its devotion and their depth.

-When Ann Jarvis said, “I hope and pray that someone, someday, will found a memorial Mother’s Day commemorating the service she renders to humanity in every field of life,” she informed the industry with a simple vision.
-"To whomever or wheresoever you serve, make each and every day their best."
+Yet when Ann Jarvis said, “I hope and pray that someone, someday, will found a memorial Mother’s Day commemorating the service she renders to humanity in every field of life,” she informed the institution in the same way the archangel led one-third of the hosts of heaven.
+"Serviam," St. Michael declared.
+"I will serve."
+In so doing, he and his disciples the world calls 'mothers' endeavor to see us home and safe.

-For Jarvis, motherhood wasn’t about civics, public works or politics at all.
+For Jarvis, motherhood was never about civics, public works or politics at all.
 It was about the seemingly selfless acts of service which informs them all.

+My Image